dec1/practical_devops/devops/kubernetes/ref/general/architecture.md

         - key-value data **persistance**.
         - used by kubernetes itself (which doesnt write to files) for persistance (cluster state, pod definitions, service configurations, secrets, etc.)
         - not directly accessible by kubectl (admins)  or containerized applications for storing their data.
-        - `etcd` can be used by admins to read/write directly (bypassing api server - not recommended) for troubleshooting or diaster recovery
+        - `etcdctl` can be used by admins to read/write directly (bypassing api server - not recommended) for troubleshooting or diaster recovery

     #####